 TFSA Over Contribution Penalty

-If you over contribute to your TFSA, the Canada Revenue Agency (CRA) will charge a 1% penalty per month on excess TFSA contributions.
+If you over contribute to your TFSA, the Canada Revenue Agency (CRA) will charge a 1% penalty per month on the excess amount.
 The penalty levied is based on the maximum chargeable on a full-month basis.

 This means that even if the excess amount was in your account for only 3 days, you will be charged the full monthly 1% penalty on the total excess amount for that month.